Biography

 Service

 Professor Beckman has chaired and led numerous faculty committees since joining UCF in 2011 and served a term on the Faculty Senate.
-Professor Beckman has also been actively involved with the United States Harpers Ferry National Historical Park, serving as an elected member of the Board of Directors for the Harpers Ferry Park Association and serving as the elected President of the Harpers Ferry Park Association Board of Directors (2019-2022).
-Professor Beckman was also selected as an Artist-in-Residence for the Park in 2001, which resulted in original and previously unpublished information pertaining to race relations, a subsequent published article on his findings, and several presentations.
+Professor Beckman has also been actively involved with the United States Harpers Ferry National Historical Park, previously serving as an elected member of the Board of Directors for the Harpers Ferry Park Association (HFPA), including serving for several years (2019-2022) as the President of the Board of Directors for the HFPA.

 Courses